Understanding workshop fees in Workshop Butler

 Workshop Butler supports regional fees, including the fees for online events.

 To free you from this routine, we added a widget to a dashboard.
-It notifies you when a new workshop available for charging.
+It notifies you when there are some workshop invoices requiring your attention.

 There are several simple rules: